-Managing annual leave is messy, time-consuming, and complicated.
-As someone tasked with annual leave management, you’ll need to juggle 5 challenging things:
+Managing annual leave requests is messy, time-consuming, and complicated.
+As someone tasked with annual leave management, you’ll need to keep in mind 5 challenging things:

 1. Managing staff leave requests and reacting to last-minute changes.